-At PIVP, we conducted an extensive review of sex trafficking literature, using articles published over the past 10 years, by accredited scholars and researchers from Canada and around the world.
-Our statistical analysis of population data, legislation, and peer-reviewed articles culminated in providing much of the background research for this Needs Assessment.
-Additionally, we conducted our research to expand knowledge of the current scope of sex trafficking services in Peel Region.
-Our research is intended to supplement these peer-reviewed articles and grey literature with new information that explores the topic of sex trafficking, the needs of survivors, and the gaps in services in place to help them.
-Specifically, we conducted qualitative research using two methods: (1) In-depth, in-person interviews with three survivors of sex trafficking, (2) Focus group interviews with mothers of sex trafficking victims.
+PIVP conducted an extensive review of sex trafficking literature, using articles published over the past ten years, by accredited scholars and researchers from Canada and around the world.
+The statistical analysis of population data, legislation, and peer-reviewed articles culminated in providing much of the background research for this Needs Assessment.
+Additionally, the research expands knowledge of the current scope of sex trafficking services in Peel Region.
+This research is intended to supplement these peer-reviewed articles and grey literature with new information that explores the topic of sex trafficking, the needs of survivors, and the gaps in services in place to help them.
+Explicitly, the qualitative research applied two methods: (1) In-depth, in-person interviews with three survivors of sex trafficking, (2) Focus group interviews with mothers of sex trafficking victims.